wagtail/rfcs/text/078-adopt-stimulus-js.md

 ### Why not HTMX or Turbolinks

 These libraries provide a way to patch in server-side HTML to parts of the DOM.
 This is useful but does not serve the purpose of the lightweight frontend framework.
-They are a complement to Stimulus instead of a replacement and they require a different approach to how server side partials are provided to the frontend.
+They are a complement to Stimulus instead of a replacement and they require a different approach to how server-side partials are provided to the frontend.

-Adopting Stimulus does not mean we cannot adopt `htmx` or something similar in the future, however this RFC is not about server-side driven HTML partials and assumes that we will keep the current approach for this (e.g. search results listing) but just move the existing JS from jQuery to a Stimulus controller using vanilla JS (e.g. `fetch` instead of `$.ajax`).
+Adopting Stimulus does not mean we cannot adopt `htmx` or something similar in the future.
+This RFC is not about server-side driven HTML partials and assumes that we will keep the current approach for this (e.g. search results listing) but just move the existing JS from jQuery to a Stimulus controller using vanilla JS (e.g. `fetch` instead of `$.ajax`).

 - [htmx has `hyperscript`](https://htmx.org/docs/#hyperscript) (similar to Alpine.js / Stimulus in purpose) and explicitly points out that this solves a different set of problems to HTMX.
 - [hotwire has `turbo`](https://turbo.hotwired.dev/) which is similar to HTMX in the goals but intentionally isolated from the code and purpose of Stimulus.